cardboard-iguana/cardboard-iguana.com/log/2022-03-13-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 "Path traversal" and "directory traversal" are the same thing.
 This is about using LFI to access system files; this often occurs when improperly sanitized user input is passed to PHP's `file_get_contents()` function.

-Windows systems are also vulnerable to LFI attacks via PHP.
-In fact, `file_get_contents()` will happily use UNIX slashes on Windows.

 Common files to check:

 * /boot.ini (a.k.a., `C:\boot.ini` - boot options on Windows systems)